 The jump hour mechanism works with 3 discs.
 Hours, minutes and seconds.

-The minutes disc is fitted on the cannon pinion and the seconds disc is fitted on the pinion of the second wheel.
+The minute disc is fitted on the cannon pinion and the second disc is fitted on the pivot of the second wheel.
 Just like a “normal” watch.

 The hour disc, however, acts very much like a date wheel in a watch with calendar works.